BenQ MH535 Review - Multimedia projector for private & business

 The BenQ MH535 does that DLP projection technology from Texas Instruments advantage.
 The heart of this "digital light processing" technology is the DMD chip, a component provided with micromirrors.
 BenQ does not provide any further details on the chip.

-The native resolution is 1920 1080 x pixels and aspect ratio and get better at 16:9.
+The native resolution is 1920 1080 x pixels and aspect ratio and improve at 16:9.
 The illuminant of choice is one 210 watt lamp with maximum 3500 ANSI lumens Luminous intensity.
 The 10-bit color depth enables the display of 1,07 billion colors.
 The contrast ratio will with 15.000:1 specified.
 A optical zoom enlarges the picture 1,2-fold.

 The Lifespan of the lamp varies depending on the brightness mode.
 At full brightness ("Normal" mode), the lifespan is approximately 5.000 hours.
 The SmartEco mode, which automatically adjusts the image brightness to the content displayed, increases the lifespan to approximately 15.000 hours.
 That doesn't sound like much, but even if you use the projector for 4 hours in SmartEco mode every day, it would theoretically only be necessary to change the lamp after about 10 years!
 It is possible to replace the lamp yourself.
 A replacement lamp costs around 80 euros.
 The lamp cover is held by a screw on the side.